BroadbandForum/data-model-template/specification/index.md

 | Hidden value | `{{hidden}}`\
 `{{hidden|value}}`\
-`{{nohidden}}` | Text explaining that the value of the current parameter is hidden and cannot be read.
+`{{nohidden}}` | Text explaining that the value of the current parameter is hidden.
 This template SHOULD only be used within the description of a hidden parameter (@sec:parameter-syntax).\
-This is a hint to processing tools to replace the template reference with text explaining that the value of the current parameter is hidden and cannot be read.
+This is a hint to processing tools to replace the template reference with text explaining that the value of the current parameter is hidden.
 This overrides processing tools' expected default behavior (unless suppressed by `{{nohidden}}`) of placing this text after the rest of the description.\
 The OPTIONAL argument indicates the value that is returned when the current parameter is read.
 If omitted this defaults to the expansion of the `{{null}}` template.\
 Typically, processing tools will generate text of the form "When read, this parameter returns \<arg>, regardless of the actual value.". |\

+| Secured value | `{{secured}}`\
+`{{secured|value}}`\
+`{{nosecured}}` | Text explaining that the value of the current parameter is secured.
+This template SHOULD only be used within the description of a secured parameter (@sec:parameter-syntax).\
+This is a hint to processing tools to replace the template reference with text explaining that the value of the current parameter is secured.
+This overrides processing tools' expected default behavior (unless suppressed by `{{nosecured}}`) of placing this text after the rest of the description.\
+The OPTIONAL argument indicates the value that is returned when the Controller is not permitted to see the value.
+If omitted this defaults to the expansion of the `{{null}}` template.\
+Typically, processing tools will generate text of the form "When read, this parameter returns \<arg>, regardless of the actual value, unless the Controller has a 'secured' role.". |\

 | Command parameter | `{{command}}`\
 `{{nocommand}}` | Text explaining that the current parameter is a command parameter that triggers an Agent action.
 This template SHOULD only be used within the description of such a command parameter (@sec:parameter-syntax).\
 This is a hint to processing tools to replace the template reference with text explaining that the current parameter is a command parameter that always reads back as `{{null}}`.
 This overrides processing tools' expected default behavior (unless suppressed by `{{nocommand}}`) of placing this text after the rest of the description.
-Typically, processing tools will generate text of the form "The value is not part of the device configuration and is always `{{null}}` when read.". |\
+Typically, processing tools will generate text of the form "The value is not part of the device configuration and is always `{{null}}` when read.".\
+Note that the same `{{command}}` template can also be used by a USP command to refer to itself. |\

 | Factory default value | `{{factory}}`\
 `{{nofactory}}` | Text listing the factory default for the current parameter.
 This template SHOULD only be used within the description of a parameter that has a factory default value.\